alaouimehdi1995/django-rest/README.md

 -  `HTTP_510_NOT_EXTENDED`
 -  `HTTP_511_NETWORK_AUTHENTICATION_REQUIRED`

-Besides, you also have (in the same module `django_rest.http.status`) 5 functions that you can use to verify a status code category easily:
+Besides, you also have (in the same module `flash_rest.http.status`) 5 functions that you can use to verify a status code category easily:

 -  `is_informational(code: int) -> bool`